The Anger Academy is the new training arm of the British Association of Anger Management (BAAM).

 (You must have completed our BA1 or BA2 programme in advance to your Diploma)

-The information provided below outlines the curriculum split up into online and offline sessions.
+The curriculum will be split into online and offline sessions as follows.

 Offline Sessions – 8.5 hours each, 9AM-5:30PM GMT.